Sandy Island (Saskatchewan)

-Sandy Island is a small island in Northern Saskatchewan, Canada; surrounded by Hatchet Lake.
+Sandy Island is a small island in Hatchet Lake in Saskatchewan's Northern Administration District, Canada.
 The island contains the main site for the Hatchet Lake Lodge (established in 1963).
 The island is treed, with a small and large sandy beach.

 The Island is accessed by the Hatchet Lake Airport and Hatchet Lake Water Aerodrome both owned by the Hatchet Lake Lodge.